RachnaPandya77/DBMS/SQL_QURIES/que11_to_17/sales_customer.md

 <hr>

-## 14. Names and cities of all salespeople in London with commission above 0.12 0.15
+## 14. Names and cities of all salespeople in London with commission above 0.12

 ```
-SELECT
+SELECT SNAME, CITY
-salseperson.Sname,
-salseperson.City
-FROM
-salseman.salseperson
+FROM salseman.salseperson
-WHERE
+WHERE CITY = 'London'
-(salseperson.City = 'London')
-AND
+AND COMM >= 0.12;
-(salseperson.Comm = 0.12 OR salseperson.Comm = 0.15);
 ```

 ## Output Image